bsc-quantic/QuaNNTO/docs/cv-qnn.md

 $\hat{G} = \hat{\mathcal{U}_2} \hat{\mathcal{S}} \hat{\mathcal{U}_1}$,

-where the passive-optics operators $\hat{\mathcal{U}}$ map the covariance matrix of the system by acting congruently on it with symplectic-orthogonal representation $Q$:
+where the passive-optics operators $\hat{\mathcal{U}}$ map the covariance matrix of the system by acting congruently on it with its symplectic-orthogonal representation $Q$:

 $\hat{\mathcal{U}}: \sigma \rightarrow Q \sigma Q^T$  where $Q = \begin{pmatrix}
 X & Y \\